sunbird-cb/mentoring/src/api-doc/elevate-setup.md

     REFRESH_VIEW_INTERVAL=540000
     ```

+    We've provided a [link](https://github.com/ELEVATE-Project/user) to the user service repository, so you can explore the code for yourself.

 4. Create env file for Notification
-   The [link](https://github.com/ELEVATE-Project/notification.git) to the notification repository has been provided for your reference:
+   Create a file named notification_env in backend folder

     ```bash
+    $ cd elevate/backend
     $ nano notification_env
     ```